SAURABH A. LALL

 (with Li-Wei Chen & Sheela Pandey)

-• Changing the System, Not the Seeker: How can early-stage equity investors change their dominant evaluative and valuation practices? (with Amisha Miller, Markus Goldstein, Joao Montalvao, & Salman Alibhai)
+• Changing the System, Not the Seeker: How can early-stage equity investors change their dominant evaluative and valuation practices? (with Amisha Miller)

 • Indebtedness and Social Class: An Exploration of Mental Wellbeing of Microfinance Borrowers” with (Rashedur Chowdhury & Benjamin Siedler)